onlyhavecans/dotfiles/README.md

 ### rust

-Rust is one of the few things *not* set up by the cookbook.
-Instead I have a fish function called `init_rust` which installs & sets up rust
+I have a fish function called `init_rust` which installs & sets up rust